dominikbraun/buneary/README.md

 ## Installation

-Download the [latest release](https://github.com/dominikbraun/buneary/releases) for your desired platform.

 ### macOS/Linux

+Download the [latest release](https://github.com/dominikbraun/buneary/releases) for your platform.
 Extract the downloaded binary into a directory like `/usr/local/bin`.
 Make sure the directory is in `PATH`.

 ### Windows

-Create a directory like `C:\Program Files\buneary` and extract the executable into that directory.
+Download the [latest release](https://github.com/dominikbraun/buneary/releases), create a directory like `C:\Program Files\buneary` and extract the executable into that directory.
 [Add the directory to `Path`](https://www.computerhope.com/issues/ch000549.htm).

 ### Docker